 This morning, arrive at Dutch Harbor, site of a fierce WWII battle and now one of the world’s most important fishing ports.
 Continue to the Baby Islands, just east of Unalaska, where dynamic tides offer exciting potential to spot sea otters and fur seals, as well as rare seabirds, both from the ship’s deck and from Zodiacs.
 Continue along the eastern shore of the Alaska Peninsula, with time for exploration and wildlife watching.

-Go ashore on Unga Island to explore a unique petrified forest of sequoia or metasequoia trees that were buried in a volcanic mudslide nearly 25 million years ago.
-These fascinating and colorful stumps and logs have washed out of the sediment at the rocky shoreline, with some only visible at low tide.
+Go ashore on Unga Island to explore incredible tundra and scattered remnants of a unique petrified forest of sequoia trees that were buried in a volcanic mudslide nearly 25 million years ago.

 Spend today exploring the shorelines and waters of coastal Katmai National Park & Preserve, known for its abundant brown bear population, this area provides countless opportunities to watch and photograph bears digging for clams at low tide, or fishing for salmon in the creeks.